FreemanMitch13/employeeTracker/README.md

 A command line application that allows a company to manage thei employee database using MySql.

 ## Descrpition
-Utilizin Mysql and Inquirer, employeeTracker allows a company the ability to manage and maintain their employee database through the simple use of a command line application.
+Utilizing Mysql and Inquirer, employeeTracker allows a company the ability to manage and maintain their employee database through the simple use of a command line application.

 ## Acceptance Criteria